safeeras042/BookHaven/README.md

 ## Video Showcase

 ### Explore BookHaven in Action
-Check out this video to get a visual tour of the BookHaven application.
+* Check out this video to get a visual tour of the BookHaven application.
 The video showcases the various features including browsing through e-books, using the search functionality, filtering by categories, and more.

-Feel free to follow along with the video to see how the application works and the experience it provides to users.

 https://github.com/safeeras042/BookHaven/assets/134996928/92fafc2c-a280-438a-be7b-418a6f7de7eb

 ### Making Purchases and Reading E-Books
-This video demonstrates the process of adding and removing books to/from the cart, filling out purchase details, making a purchase, and accessing the purchased e-books through the "My Books" section.
-Follow along to see how users can seamlessly interact with BookHaven's features.
+* This video demonstrates the process of adding and removing books to/from the cart, filling out purchase details, making a purchase, and accessing the purchased e-books through the "My Books" section.